KRR-Oxford/DeepOnto/docs/intro.md

 ### Pair Scoring

 In this mode, the OM model is expected to compute the matching scores for input class pairs.
 Compared to Global Matching, an extra argument for unscored mappings is needed.
 The unscored mappings are implemented using `OntoMappings` data structre and saved in a folder containing two files: `.pkl` for the serialized object and `.json` for human readable format.
 Such mappings can be generated using the script: `./data_scripts/om_rank_cands.py`, which generates negative candidates for each reference mapping for *local ranking* evaluation.
-Users can also transform a `.tsv` file with three columns: "SrcEntity", "TgtEntity", and "Score" to an `OntoMappings` object using the following code:
+Users can also transform a `.tsv` file with three columns: "SrcEntity", "TgtEntity", and "Score" to an `OntoMappings` (see [Datastructures](https://krr-oxford.github.io/DeepOnto/#/data_structures)) object using the following code:

 ```python
 # Fix import error if not download deeponto from PyPI